-- includes at least 50% of the minimum open space requirement in one area with a length to breadth ratio of no greater than 2:1; - b. is clear of all non-recreational structures, including clothes hoists, driveways, water tanks, car parking and refuse storage areas; - is safe, readily accessible and convenient to C. residents: - d. is designed and located so that it is subject to casual surveillance; - utilises hard and soft landscape treatments; e. - is clearly separated from any private areas on the f. lot.
+- a. is a minimum 50% open to the sky; - b. includes at least 50% of the minimum open space requirement in one area with a length to breadth ratio of no greater than 2:1; - c. for Rooming accommodation (where student accommodation) includes at least one area at ground level with a minimum of 25% landscaping and shaded by trees within 5 years, and a minimum total area of 20m2; - d. is clear of all non-recreational structures, including clothes hoists, driveways, water tanks, car parking and refuse storage areas; - e. is safe, readily accessible and convenient to residents; - f. is designed and located so that it is subject to casual surveillance; - g. utilises hard and soft landscape treatments; - h. is clearly separated from any private areas on the lot.